The Basics Of Creating A Football Prediction Betting Model

 D vs A D vs B D vs C D vs D

 Within each of the above 16 fixture types there are 3 possible results: Win, Draw or Lose.
-This means there are 16 x 3 = 48 total outcomes that you need to calculate percentage values for, based on historical performance.
+This means there are 16 x 3 = 48 total outcomes that you need to create statistics for, based on historical performance.

 • Group structures change between seasons: In one season there may be well a defined number of groups.
 Currently in the Premier League it’s well recognised that there’s a Top 6.
 But that’s not always the case.

-Rule-based betting systems can be used in conjunction with a grading system, or any other betting system for that matter.
-The ‘Rules’ are used in order to decide, or restrict, what bets you place.
-To create rules you want to look for patterns in past data.
+Rule-based betting systems can be used in conjunction with grading systems — or any other betting system for that matter.

-Imagine you’re playing Sonic.
-In theory, there’s a combination of buttons that you could press at precisely the right time that will get him through a level — where Sonic’s never hit by spikes or villains, avoids falling down a hole, and doesn’t drown.
-The string of buttons may be outrageously complex and far-fetched, but it’s possible to work it out if you play through a level enough times.
-Let’s suppose it was something like “hold down Right and hit ‘A’ at precisely 3, 10, 17, 21, and 34 seconds into the level”.
+In theory, there will be a combination of buttons that can be pressed at precisely the right time to get Sonic through a level without being hit by spikes or villains, falling down a hole, or drowning.
+The string of buttons may be complex and far-fetched, but it’s possible to work it out through repeated playthroughs.

 Football Prediction Models